kubeshop/testkube-dashboard/src/store/README.md

   // Read multiple values from the state const {bar, baz} = useFooPick('bar', 'baz');

-  // Create a value setter.
+  // Use React-state like format for values
   //
-  // You don't need to memoize it, it's already handled.
+  // You don't need to memoize the setter, it's already handled.
-  //
-  // When the change is detected,
+  // When the function is called,
   // it will either call the corresponding setter in the store (like `setBar` or `setBaz`),
-  // or if it doesn't exist - replace the property in place. const setBar = useFooSetter('bar');
+  // or if it doesn't exist - replace the property in place. const [bar, setBar] = useFooField('bar');

-  // Use React-state like format for values const [bar, setBar] = useFooField('bar');

   // Synchronize value in the store with local one.